10 min read

 In France, this responsibility has a name: the HDS certification (Hébergement de Données de Santé, or Health Data Hosting).
 It ensures that technical service providers meet the highest standards of security, traceability, and regulatory compliance.

-In this article, we’ll walk you through what HDS certification is, who it applies to, why it matters, and how Scalingo has made the commitment to cover every regulatory scope defined by law, offering a reliable, sovereign, and fully compliant solution for healthcare organizations.
+In this article, we’ll walk you through what HDS certified hosting is, who it applies to, why it matters, and how Scalingo has made the commitment to cover every regulatory scope defined by law, offering a reliable, sovereign, and fully compliant solution for healthcare organizations.

 What is HDS (Health Data Hosting)?